Horse Stance in Kenpo Karate

 The horse stance serves as a fundamental component in Kenpo Karate, finding its place in various forms and sets within the program.
 While resembling the traditional horse stance found in other martial arts disciplines, the Kenpo Karate variation has distinct characteristics.
 In Kenpo Karate, the stance is less pronounced and performed at a normal height, level with the shoulders.
 The primary focus lies in maintaining a low center of gravity, sustaining good posture with a straight back, and flexing the knees.

-Benefits of the Horse Stance
+Horse Stance Benefits

 Stability and Strength: By adopting the horse stance, Kenpo Karate practitioners can develop greater stability and strength in their techniques.
 The lowered center of gravity and flexed knees create a solid base, allowing for more powerful strikes, blocks, and combinations.